 Follow-up for cutaneous squamous cell carcinoma

 There are no established guidelines for follow-up.
-Follow-up is generally recommended given that 30–50% of patients with an SCC are likely to develop another within 5 years .
-The time between follow-ups is typically based on the risk of new lesions, recurrences or metastases.
+Follow-up is generally recommended given that 30–50% of patients with an SCC are likely to develop another within five years .
+The time between follow-ups is typically based on the risk of new lesions, recurrences, or metastases.
 For patients with a lower risk, an annual follow-up may be sufficient.
 Patients with a higher risk (eg, renal transplant patients on immunosuppressant medication) may require more closely spaced follow-ups .

 Cutaneous squamous cell carcinoma prevention in skin of colour

 Compared to white-skinned individuals, the association between sun exposure and cutaneous SCC development is less prominent.
 Regardless, regular self-skin examination or skin checks by a clinician can help identify cutaneous SCCs earlier.
 It is also still potentially beneficial to minimise sun exposure, given that genetic processes outside skin pigmentation can influence the risk of cutaneous SCC development .
 Sun protection could involve: